Coppermine-SP/cloudinteractive-ai-insights/README.md

 - **CredentialProvider**: `Json` or `CloudInteractive`.

-  Use `Json` if fetching credentials directly from this configuration file. or fetching credentials from CloudInteractive Credential API, use `CloudInteractive`.
+  Use `Json` if fetching credentials directly from this configuration file.
+  If fetching credentials from CloudInteractive Credential API, use `CloudInteractive`.

 - **CloudInteractiveCredentialProvider**: